Susan Buswell v TAL Life Limited NSWSC 1507

 How can Shine help you?

 Shine Lawyers are Superannuation and Income Protection Insurance experts who can help you access your full benefits and entitlements through your superannuation, life insurance or other insurance policies.
 Our dedicated team will be with you through each step of the claims process, providing clear and tailored advice for your situation.
-We offer our services on a No Win No Fee basis, so book an obligation-free discussion with our team today so that we can help you get back on your feet as soon as possible.
+We offer our services on a No Win No Fee basis, so book an obligation-free discussion with our team today so that we can help you get your life back on track as soon as possible.

 Written by Melissa O'Neill.
 Last modified: May 20, 2020.